Gold-Nano Blog / Gold Nanoparticle Cancer Research News #4

 The lead researcher Annie Du, a professor in the School of Mechanical and Materials Engineering, stated the following about the results of the study:

 "The new procedure, if approved for use, will mean fewer side effects for cancer patients." and "Ours is a targeted system, we increase drug concentration in the cancer cell itself, not in other parts of the body.
 This means physicians can prescribe smaller amounts of drugs." - Annie Du, research professor in WSU’s School of Mechanical and Materials Engineering

-CRISPR stands for (Clustered Regularly Interspaced Short Palindromic Repeats) it is a genome-editing tool that is centered on splicing DNA.
+CRISPR stands for (Clustered Regularly Interspaced Short Palindromic Repeats), it is a genome-editing tool that splices then edits DNA.

-It inhibits bad genes by removing a bad DNA strand and replacing it with a corrected strand of DNA code.
+It inhibits bad genes by removing a defective DNA strand and replacing it with a corrected strand of DNA code.

 Plus, researchers have found out that the longer the CRISPR-Cas9 DNA-editing-tool hangs around in the body, the more it becomes a threat to the body because it could make unwanted 'edits.'

 The last research study in this GNP Cancer Research News Report comes out of Beijing, China, at its National Center for NanoScience and Technology.